 The student may choose not to specialize.
 Students who choose a "General" MBA maximize their flexibility in the selection of advanced electives.
-The student who chooses this option may take any four Advanced Elective courses selected in any combination from the Advanced Electives as long as at least one is an "international" course.

 Some students choose to pursue a dual specialization by taking the required number of Advanced Elective courses (three courses, nine credits) in each specialization area.
 However, the same course may not be used to fulfill the specialization requirement in more than one area.
 For example, MKT 563 may be used to fulfill the nine-credit requirement in the marketing specialization or the international specialization, but not both.